Elder Protection Programs

-*Prescription Drug Drop-Off Disposal Program: With concern about improper disposal or left over unwanted prescription drugs getting into the wrong hands or water table, the Topsfield Police Department now has a way to discard them in a safe and environmentally friendly way.
-You can leave them in the marked boxed in the front lobby of the Topsfield Police Departmentt, 210 Boston Street (Rt.1): For fruther information or assistance call the Topsfield COuncil on Aging at (978) 887-1523.
+*Prescription Drug Drop-Off Disposal Program: To safely dispose of left-over or unwanted prescription drugs, the Topsfield Police Department has a marked box in the front lobby of the Police Station at 210 Boston Street (Rt.1).
+For further information or assistance call the Topsfield Council on Aging at (978) 887-1523.